o3de/o3de-multiplayersample/Docker/README.md

 # Running the Docker image locally
 Running the non-headless Docker images requires Vulkan and GPU acceleration provided by the NVIDIA drivers and container toolkit.
-The following directions will describe how to launch the Docker containers, utilizing the host Linux machine's X11 display and nvidia drivers, and connecting to the default 'bridge' network.
+The following directions will describe how to launch the Docker containers, utilizing the host Linux machine's X11 display and NVIDIA drivers, and connecting to the default 'bridge' network.
 (For advanced network isolation, refer to Docker's command-line reference for [network](https://docs.docker.com/reference/cli/docker/container/run/#network))